You don’t have to spend a fortune to enjoy a day on the water. This guide will help you find a budget-friendly kayak for your next outdoor adventure.

 - You are more exposed to the elements and water

 Inflatable kayaks have come a long way over the years.
 We are not talking about a pool toy here.
-Inflatable kayaks are durable and very portable, making them great for a lot of people.
+Inflatable kayaks are durable and very portable, making them great for many people.

 - Easy to transport and store